jigpu/linuxwacom-wiki-archive/wiki/Submitting_Patches.md

 -   it must be a [ git-formatted patch](/wiki/Using_Git "wikilink")
 -   it must be signed off
 -   it must have a single-line subject (less than 72 characters)
--   it must have a meaningful conmmit message
+-   it must have a meaningful commit message

 Any patch that meets these requirements can be sent to the [linuxwacom-devel](https://lists.sourceforge.net/lists/listinfo/linuxwacom-devel)